daystephen/klog/README.md

 ## NAME

-clog - A simple distributed bug tracking system.
+klog - A simple distributed bug tracking system.

 ## ABOUT

-clog is an intentionally simple system which allows bugs to be stored inside projects, and merged in along with all other changes in exactly the way that a user of a distributed revision control system would expect.
+klog is an intentionally simple system which allows bugs to be stored inside projects, and merged in along with all other changes in exactly the way that a user of a distributed revision control system would expect.

-In short a project will have any and all bugs stored beneath the **.clog** directory.
+In short a project will have any and all bugs stored beneath the **.klog** directory.
 These bugs will be stored in random, but hostname-sepcific, filename such that multiple people merging and commiting will be unlikely to ever see conflicts.